huntdatacenter/docs/docs/govern-science/tingweek/about.md

 ## Schedule

-### Dates
+#### Dates

 ::: tip Ting dates
 [Click here](/govern-science/tingweek/dates) to see past and future Ting dates.
 :::

-### Times
+#### Times

 Our Tingweeks are scheduled over one week in winter, spring and autumn.

-The winter Ting is scheduled mid February the week before Norway's winter holidays (vinterferie).
+We aim to schedule our winter Ting mid February in the week before Norway's winter holidays (vinterferie).
 The spring Ting is scheduled in late May / early June.
-The autumn Ting in scheduled in the second half of October the week after Norway's autumn holiday (høstferie).
+The autumn Ting in scheduled in the second half of October, usually the week after Norway's autumn holiday (høstferie).

 Individual Tings are scheduled over the week on fixed time slots.
 The current schedule is as follows: Labting is held on Tuesdays 2-4 pm CET, Admin ting on Wednesdays 9-11 am CET and Data controller ting on Wednesdays 1-3 pm CET.